-This type of transcription would be used for speeches, conferences and seminars, minutes of meeting, or publications.
+This type of transcription would be used for speeches, conferences and seminars, minutes of meetings, or publications.

 We find that most clients prefer a ‘pence per minute’ price as this is easily calculated and provides a clear cost per piece of work.

-A price ‘by the hour’ does not incentivise the transcriber to complete the work in a timely manner, in fact it is in their favour to deliberately slow the transcription speed down.
+A price ‘by the hour’ does not incentivize the transcriber to complete the work in a timely manner, in fact, it is in their favor to deliberately slow the transcription speed down.
 We do not believe this is fair to the client and will also cause problems when you are trying to provide a quote for your client.